Matins and Vespers

 Cover of "The Fourth Dimensional Reaches of the Exposition"

-In the 19th century, mathematicians such as Lagrange and Hamilton began exploring fourth dimensional space.
+In the early 19th century, mathematicians such as Joseph-Louis Lagrange and William Rowan Hamilton began exploring fourth dimensional space.
+By mid-century, the idea that time was the fourth dimension began to appear in literature.
+It was Edgar Allan Poe who first wrote that “space and duration are one” in his 1848 essay Eureka.
+James Clerk Maxwell, famous for mathematically describing how light, electricity, and magnetism were all facets of the same underlying phenomenon, was also a poet.
+In 1878, a year before his death, he wrote “Since all the tools for my untying / In four-dimensioned space are lying, / Where playful fancy intersperses / Whole avenues of universes.”
 In his 1888 book A New Era of Thought, mathematician and science fiction author Charles Howard Hinton coined the term tesseract for the fourth-dimensional analog of a three-dimensional cube.
-(The term was famously borrowed in 1963 by Madeleine L’Engle in A Wrinkle In Time.)
-Soon literary authors, including such luminaries as Marcel Proust, Fyodor Dostoyevsky, Joseph Conrad, Oscar Wilde and H. G. Wells began writing about the fourth dimension: sometimes evoking geometry, but often equating it with “time.”
+(The term was famously borrowed in 1963 by Madeleine L’Engle in her novel A Wrinkle In Time.)
+Soon many authors, including such luminaries as Marcel Proust, Fyodor Dostoyevsky, Joseph Conrad, Oscar Wilde and H. G. Wells began writing about the fourth dimension: sometimes evoking geometry, but usually equating it with time.

 Title page of "The Fourth Dimensional Reaches"